 UMass Dartmouth provides telephone, data, and cable television networks for the entire campus.
 Every resident student room, faculty and staff office, and classroom has access to the university network.
-Every port is active.
-Our self-registration system allows you to connect your computer to the network and access the Internet.

 The university wireless network allows faculty, staff, and students to connect to the Internet and other campus services in most areas on the main campus, as well as the Law School, and satellite campuses.
 This includes all academic buildings, study areas, cafeterias, and the Claire T. Carney Library, as well as the Residence Halls.